ishaj72/My_Portfolio/README.md

 # my_portfolio

 A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This project contains my portfolio.
+The project is in the process of completion.

 A few resources to get you started if this is your first Flutter project: